 But as we get older and become adults, there are no excuses for not knowing how to tie our dress shoes correctly.
 Unless all you ever wear are sneakers, of course.
 To answer the fundamental question, dress shoes DO need to be tied, and there's no excuse for wearing them untied for any occasion.

-Where Shoelaces Came From
+History Of Shoelaces - Where Shoelaces Came From

 Before we get started on the ins and outs of tying your dress shoes, you may be interested to know a little bit about where this idea of tying shoes came from.
-As far back as about 3,500 B.C, people have been using different materials such as hemp, rawhide and other similar kinds of materials to tie shoes.
-There were many situations even back then in which laces were needed to help keep different kinds of shoes on the feet of their owners.
+As far back as about 3,500 B.C, people have been using different materials such as hemp, rawhide, and other similar kinds of materials to tie shoes.
+There were many situations even back then in which laces were needed to help keep different types of shoes on the feet of their owners.

 Lacing and Tying Standards for Dress Shoes

 Another type of dress shoe that requires lacing and tying is the Derby shoe.
-Derbies are considered less dressy than Oxfords but are still business formal attire and are appropriate to wear in more laid-back combinations.
+Derbies are considered less dressy than Oxfords but are still formal business attire and are also appropriate to wear in more laid-back combinations.
 The lacing of the Derby shoe is usually done in a crisscross style.
 This is considered to be a less formal and more laid-back style.

 Options for Tying Dress Shoes

-As an alternative for a dress shoe, a flat thin lace is also appropriate.
+As an alternative for a dress shoe, a thin flat lace is also appropriate.
 These will create a bolder and more individual aesthetic and bring some extra personality and character to your traditional styled dress shoes.

 We have mentioned straight-bar lacing and the crisscross as the most common styles of lacing dress shoes.
 These are among the most common options and tend to be the easiest to complete.
 However, there are a few more options out there as well that might spice up your look a little!